Noa-Lynn van Leuven: Against all odds at Ally Pally – DW – 12/17/2024

 "It would be nice if people let her get on with it and play.
 But yeah, I wish her all the best.
 Hopefully she gets a win and it's good for her."

-For all the abuse directed at van Leuven, her participation amounts to a windfall for the World Darts Championship.
-Her becoming the first trans woman at Ally Pally brings a wealth of added attention to an event that is already booming.
+For all the abuse directed at van Leuven, her participation amounted to a windfall for the World Darts Championship.
+Her becoming the first trans woman at Ally Pally brought a wealth of added attention to an event that is already booming.
 Just like the debut of the then-16-year-old teenager Luke Littler last year or Fallon Sherrock's first win by a woman in 2019.

 This article was originally published in German.